vegaprotocol/specs/specs/0000-mm-mechanics.md

 In a market  maker proposal transaction the participant must submit a valid set of orders, comprised of:

-1. A set of valid buy orders
+1. A set / batch of valid buy orders
-1. A set of valid sell orders
+1. A set / batch of valid sell orders

 Market maker orders are a special order type described in the [market making orders spec](./????-market-making-order-type.md).
 Validity is also defined in that spec.
+Note, market maker participants can place regular (non market maker orders) but these are not considered to be contributing to them meeting their obligation.
+That said, the market maker's bond account can still be used for covering margin obligations regardless if it's resulting from a market making or regular order.

 A market maker can amend their orders by providing a new set of orders in the market maker network transaction.
-If the amended orders are invalid, the previous set of orders will be retained.
+If the amended orders are invalid the transaction is rejected, hence the previous set of orders will be retained.

 ### Checking margins for orders

-As pegged orders are parked during an auction are parked and not placed on the book, margin checks will not occur.
-This includes checking the orders margin when checking the validity of the transaction.
+As pegged orders are parked during an auction are parked and not placed on the book, margin checks will not occur for these orders.
+This includes checking the orders margin when checking the validity of the transaction so orders are accepted.
+Open positions are treated the same as any other open positions and their market maker orders are pegged orders and will be treated the same as any other pegged orders.

 Engineering notes:
 - check that other pegged orders are treated the same